Offering new channels of revenue & a valuable way to connect with your ultimate customer

-Farmer–florist Rebekah Mindel of Meadow Wilds near New Paltz, New York, just finished her second annual wreath-making workshop in December.
+Farmer–florist Rebekah Mindel of Meadow Wilds near New Paltz, New York, holds annual wreath-making workshops in early December.
 "My goal is for everyone to make their own wreath while tapping into their creativity," she explains.
 "The benefit of doing an on-farm workshop is that people are able to take home a wreath that is unique and not what they would find at a store, which makes it special and personal."

 To attract students, Rebekah suggests inviting CSA customers first as a perk of their membership, then announcing the workshop to the public.
 Other tips: "Pick an ideal window of time when folks are available and can relax.
 I like hosting on a Friday evening so participants can enjoy refreshments and wine.
 I build in extra time because the hands-on process can take longer, but that means everyone can relax in the party-like atmosphere."

 Keep in mind all of the costs, especially when hosting in the evening.
-This year, she asked guests to bring food and drinks and everyone brought something to share.
+She asks guests to bring food and drinks, and everyone brings something to share.
 "It requires trust that the refreshments will come together, and it takes the pressure off needing to feed a roomful of people on your own.
-It was a beautiful and rewarding evening, and I am looking forward to hosting this event again in the next holiday season."
+It is a beautiful and rewarding evening, and I am looking forward to hosting this event again this holiday season."

 Photo credit: Sweet Earth Co.

-At Sweet Earth Co., in Pound Ridge, NY, farmer–florist Xenia D'Ambrosi recently hosted 25 members of her hometown garden club for a sustainable farm, herb-production and tea-making tour.
+At Sweet Earth Co., in Pound Ridge, NY, farmer–florist Xenia D'Ambrosi holds sustainable farm, herb-production and tea-making tours.

 Attendees were able to create custom herbal tea blends to take home — a reminder to continue supporting Sweet Earth's products.